Albert Shaw Lectures on Diplomatic History

 The Albert Shaw Lectures on Diplomatic History are annual lectures delivered at Johns Hopkins University in Baltimore, Maryland.
-The lectures were named after the benefactor, Albert Shaw of New York City who had received his Ph.D from Johns Hopkins University in history and who was editor of The American Review of Reviews.
+The lectures were named after the benefactor, Albert Shaw of New York City, who had received his PhD from Johns Hopkins University in history and who was editor of The American Review of Reviews.

 Lecturers

 Shaw lecturers over the years have included the following: